jyoeymama/C-Stugg/README.md

-EXE FILES FOR ALL OF THESE PROGRAMS:
-(I will continue to make exe files for you guys even though im on linux!)

-the exe for min.c is named min.exe
+EXE FILES FOR ALL OF THESE PROGRAMS: the exe for min.c is named min.exe

 the exe for guess.c is named a.exe (I forgot to do -o guess.c too lol)